Docs

 two-factor.ts

-password: "password" //the user password must be provided
+password: "password" // user password required

 })